gagolews/clustering-benchmarks/.devel/sphinx/index.md

 ::::{note}
 Here is the proposed methodology at a glance:

-* various datasets or different dimensionality, and cluster sizes, including imbalanced problems
+* {ref}`Datasets <sec:suite-v1>` of different origin,
+    difficulty, dimensionality, and cluster structure (including clusters of imbalanced sizes and different shapes) are included.
+* A clustering algorithm under scrutiny run so as to split the datasets into different number of clusters (e.g., to find all 2-, 3-, 4-... -clusterings).
-* each dataset is equipped with at least one or more ground truth partition provided by experts – as there can be many equally valid partitions
+* Each dataset is equipped with at least one ground truth partition provided by experts.
+Clustering is an unsupervised data mining problem, so {ref}`there can be many equally valid partitions <sec:many-partitions>`.
-* an algorithm is run to partition the datasets into a desired number of clusters (e.g., to find all 2-, 3-, 4-... -clusterings)
-* external cluster validity scores are used to relate the outputs to all the possible reference sets
+* {ref}`External cluster validity scores <sec:external-validity-measures>`
+    are used to relate the outputs to all the possible reference sets.
-* noise points can be included in the dataset to make the clustering harder, but they are ignored when computing the similarity score
+* {ref}`Noise points <sec:noise-points>` can be included in the dataset to make the clustering harder.
+The way they are classified is ignored when computing the final similarity score.
-* the best result is reported (has or has not the algorithm reproduced at least one of the ground-truth partitions well?)
+* The best result is reported (has or has not the algorithm reproduced at least one of the ground-truth partitions well?)

 Details follow in the sections below.
 ::::